Assurance Claims

 seal.lifecycle-boundary

-Seal state and non-secret provider posture are owned by paranoid-seal, consumed by ops unlock policy, re-exported by ops for adapter stability, and emitted by vault seal-status; explicit provider probes can confirm device-bound availability without decrypting item payloads while the posture semantics remain tracked for AI review.
+Seal state and non-secret provider posture are owned by paranoid-seal, consumed by method-specific ops unlock policy, re-exported by ops for adapter stability, and emitted by vault seal-status; explicit provider probes can confirm device-bound availability without decrypting item payloads, while generic auto-unseal availability cannot satisfy a device-bound unlock.

 federal.control-mapping-evidence